aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/system-settings.md

             # Destination IP address of GRE tunnel.
             destination: <str; required>

             # DSCP of the GRE tunnel.
+EOS default is 0.
             dscp: <int; 0-63>

             # TTL range.
+EOS default is 128.
             ttl: <int; 1-255>

             # Protocol type in GRE header.
 Protocol range - 0x0000-0xFFFF.
+            # EOS default is 35006.
             protocol: <str>

             # VRF name of the GRE tunnel.
+EOS default is "default".
             vrf: <str>

     # Redundancy for chassis platforms with dual supervisors | Optional.